-Your GP. surgeon or the rehabilitation physician at outpatient day therapy will review your pain management plan throughout your rehabilitation and guide you through when to reduce and cease painkillers.
-It is not uncommon to have some pain or discomfort in your hip for up to six to nine months after surgery.
+Your GP, surgeon or the rehabilitation physician will review your pain management throughout your rehabilitation and guide you through when to reduce and cease painkillers.
+It is not uncommon to have some pain or discomfort in your knee for up to six to nine months after surgery.